6 Linear mixed models III

 `geom_smooth()` using formula = 'y ~ x'

-We have already stated in several chapters that ignoring the structure of the data by fitting naive linear models leads underestimation of uncertainty.
+We have already stated in several chapters that ignoring the structure of the data by fitting naive linear models leads to an underestimation of uncertainty.
 Rather than accepting this dogmatically we demonstrate below that this is indeed the case.
 We generate multiple possible samples from the same model used above and fit a linear model to each of them:

 n.sim <- 1000 # number of simulations